jzurner1/cs-resources/README.md

 ## Welcome to cs-resources
 As I make my way through my education, I come across a lot of resources that I would like to remember.
-They often ended up as sticky notes scattered around my desk or as random txt files hidden somewhere on my ccomputer.
+They often end up as sticky notes scattered around my desk or as random text files hidden somewhere on my computer.
 I finally decided to aggregate them into this repository.
 This is mostly made for my personal use, but you are welcome to suggest pages.

 # Programming